NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Potion of Leaping.md

 * * *

-For 1 minute after you drink this fizzy potion, whenever you Leap, you gain the effect of the 1st-rank [[Spells/Jump|Jump]] spell.
+For 1 minute after you drink this fizzy potion, whenever you Leap, you gain the effect of the 1st-rank [[Jump|Jump]] spell.

 *Source: Pathfinder GM Core*
 *ORC*